 What is Environmental Health

 Your environmental health is determined by what you are consuming visually and audibly.
-It is everything around you—in your home, in your work (and yes, toxic workplaces still exist on Zoom), in your extended family and group of friends, as well as the music you listen to, the TV and movies you watch, your social media feed, etc. We process, normalize, and copy what we’re exposed to in our environment.
+It is everything around you.
+In your home and in your work (and yes, toxic workplaces still exist on Zoom).
+Your extended family and group of friends.
+As well as the music you listen to, the TV and movies you watch, your social media feed, etc. We process, normalize, and copy what we’re exposed to in our environment.

 Why Your Job Impacts Your Health So Much

-Similarly, if one of your colleagues is constantly complaining, finding the negative in every project and meeting, or conspiring on why management made certain decisions, your environmental health will also take a hit.
-While it’s not an undermining of your confidence like the first scenario, it can dramatically shift your perception and cause you to see the negative in your position, company and career path.
+Similarly, if one of your colleagues constantly complains.
+Finds the negative and cynical side of every project and meeting.
+Or comes to you with conspiracies on why management made certain decisions.
+Your environmental health will also take a hit.
+While it’s not an undermining of your confidence or a threat to your job like a toxic manager.
+A toxic colleague can dramatically shift your perception.
+This can cause you to also start seeing the negative in your position, company and career path.

 So, is Your Job Making You Unhealthy?

-I’ve personally experienced both those scenarios—at different companies—and let me tell ya, it can really do a number on you!
+I’ve personally experienced both those scenarios at different times—at different companies.
+And let me tell ya, it can really do a number on you!
 It can result in anxiety, tension, mood swings, lack of motivation, loss of confidence (including other areas of your life outside of work), anger, sleeplessness, “Sunday Scaries” when you feel sick at the thought of the upcoming work week, fatigue, weight gain/weight loss, and so much more.

 So what can you do if your job is making you unhealthy?

 First, determine if your work environment is unhealthy by answering yes/no to the following questions:

 - Is there someone who causes you to tense up when you see their name pop up on email, meeting invites or gChat/Basecamp/Teams/etc.?